 Shoulder blades are surrounded by tissues and muscles which aid in their movement and any pain can indicate a problem with the body.
-Children, men and women of all ethnic and races can experience pain between shoulder blades.
+Children, men, and women of all ethnicities and races can experience pain between shoulder blades.
 You may suffer the pain during pregnancy, after eating, when sneezing or when breathing.
 You may not be able to reach the painful area between your shoulder blades but the discomfort is evident.
 Depending on the intensity of the pain, the ache may be dull, deep, throbbing, stabbing, sharp or burning.
 The pain can even extend to the neck and arms.

 Shoulder Pain Symptoms

 Outside of Shoulder: Outside of the shoulder pain is often a deep muscle pain.
 The most common cause is a rotator cuff problem like tendonitis, bursitis, or a rotator cuff tear.

 Top of Shoulder: The most common top shoulder pain causes is an abnormal AC joint, which includes AC arthritis, distal clavicle osteolysis, and shoulder separations.